-“I said, there’s a fr—pack com’ing over the h’ill from the –west q’uadrant!”
+“I said, the fr—pack’s com’ing over the h’ill from the –west q’uadrant!”
 A tapping sound on the other end, accompanied by an irritated growl.
 “Are you s’ure this –ing rork’s?”

 Patricia, lying on the mound next to me, stifled a chuckle.
 I ground my teeth.
 “It’s not going to work better if you keep poking it!
 Look, just join the rest of us.
 Those monsters will be here any minute, and we could use your firepower.”

 That was the fun of traversing the unexplored environs of an alien planet: you got to experience delightful new wildlife every day, a large percentage of which was happy to eat you.
-Add in the constant supply shortages and technological issues, and we’d been having a regular summer camp experience.
-I rubbed my temples, cursing the day I’d ever stepped off Earth soil.
+Add in the constant supply shortages, technological issues, and now a pack of thunder lizards picking up our scent, and we were having a regular summer camp experience.
+I rubbed my temples, cursing the day I’d ever stepped off Terran soil.
 It was a comforting habit of mine.

 Now Patricia was outright laughing.
 I glared at her.
 “Quit it!
 This is serious!”